Tom-Nagy/what-you-need/TESTING.md

 ## Code Validation

 All code validation has been done using text input.
-The code was copied from the source code of the browser inspect page.
-This allows to check HTML without getting error because of Jinja template.
+The code was copied from the source code in the browser.
+This allows to check HTML without getting error because of Jinja templating language.

 ### W3C